Tennessee State Route 58

 State Route 58 (SR 58), also locally called "Highway 58", is a north–south state highway in the U.S. state of Tennessee that serves as a major route for many communities in Roane, Meigs, and Hamilton counties.

-The section of SR 58 in Chattanooga between SR 153 and Riverside Drive, connecting with SR 319, is known as "Amnicola Highway".
-The main campus of Chattanooga State Community College is commonly known as the Amnicola campus due to its location on Amnicola Highway.
+The section of SR 58 in Chattanooga between SR 153 and Ochs Highway is a largely unsigned secondary alignment following other state and local roads before becoming a primary route toward the north of the city.

 SR 58 joins I-40 for part of its route in Roane County, from the Kingston exit (352) east to the Oak Ridge exit (356) west of Oak Ridge.

 Route description

 Hamilton County

-SR 58 begins as a secondary highway, known as Ochs Highway, in Hamilton County at the Georgia state line in Lookout Mountain, where the road continues as SR 157.
-It goes north through Lookout Mountain before leaving the scenic town at an intersection and becoming concurrent with SR 17 and entering Chattanooga.
-In a largely unsigned segment, it then enters downtown via Tennessee Ave, W 40th St, Alton Park Blvd, and Market Street.
-Along Market St it has an interchange with I-24/US 27 before turning west at W 20th St for a short concurrency with US 64/US 11/SR 2.
-It continues as Riverfront Parkway, eventually intersecting with SR 316 and turning east, passing under the P. R. Olgiati Bridge.
-SR 58 then travels along the banks of the Tennessee River at the northern edge of downtown before leaving, interchanging and becoming concurrent with SR 319.
-It then comes to an interchange with the SR 153 freeway, where SR 58 becomes concurrent with it and SR 319 ends, just south of the Chickamauga Dam.
-SR 58 becomes a primary highway and follows SR 153 south for a short distance until the interchange with SR 17, where they separate and SR 58 continues east, paralleling Chickamauga Lake/Tennessee River once again.
-SR 58 then goes east and leaves Chattanooga, entering Harrison.
-It goes straight through Harrison before turning north and crossing Chickamauga Lake, leaving Harrison.
+SR 58 begins as a secondary highway, known as Ochs Highway, in Hamilton County at the Georgia state line in Lookout Mountain, where the road continues southward as SR 157.
+It goes north through Lookout Mountain before leaving the scenic town at an intersection and becoming briefly concurrent with SR 17 and entering Chattanooga.
+It proceeds downtown via Tennessee Avenue, West 40th Street, Alton Park Boulevard, and Market Street.
+Along Market Street, it has an interchange with I-24/US 27 before turning at East Main Street for a concurrency with US 41/US 76/SR 8.
+It turns north at Dodds Avenue (US 11/US 64/SR 2) and connects to SR 17 via Bailey Avenue and McCallie Avenue.
+It eventually comes to an interchange with the SR 153 freeway, where SR 58 becomes a primary highway, going east and leaving Chattanooga.
+It proceeds straight through Harrison before turning north and crossing Chickamauga Lake, leaving Harrison.
 SR 58 then intersects and has a short concurrency with SR 312 in the community of Snow Hill, just west of Ooltewah.
 It continues north to Georgetown, where it has an intersection with SR 60 before crossing into Meigs County.